vikashmadhow/esql/src/main/resources/esql-language-definition.md

 ESQL aims to be a database query language similar in syntax to SQL but with extensions to include metadata into the query language and the ability to be transparently translated to different implementations of the SQL language supported by the main relational databases in use.
-PostgreSQL, Microsoft SQL Server and HyperSQL are the currently supported databases with more planned in the near future.
+PostgreSQL, Microsoft SQL Server are the currently supported databases with more planned in the near future.

 I built a first version of ESQL in 2018 to use for my own projects and have used it successfully in several projects in Mauritius, Eswatini and Ethiopia.
 ESQL greatly reduced the effort required to deliver projects through 1) its metadata which can be used to automatically generate rich user interfaces, reports, user filters, data imports, etc. and 2) its translation to various databases allows for a single language to be used even if the different projects use different databases.

 Experience over the last 2 years has also revealed some flaws in the initial design of the language, including the lack of a full specification, missing rules on how to combine metadata in complex queries and missing rules on how to compute metadata in different type of queries such as in the presence of aggregate functions and when using sub-queries.
 This is a revised design addressing those issues, enhancing the language and building a more robust implementation.

 ### <a name='overview'>Overview</a>
-The core feature of ESQL is that it all metadata to be embedded in table definitions and queries.
+The core feature of ESQL is that it allows metadata to be embedded in table definitions and queries.
 Metadata in ESQL is a comma-separated list of attributes surrounded by curly braces ({}) with each attribute consisting of a name-expression pair.
 Metadata can be attached to a table and to its columns.
 For instance this is a `create table` statement which defines metadata attributes on both the table and its columns:

 ```esql
 create table com.example.S(